Best Linktree Alternatives for Creators Who Want Paid Video Calls (2026)

 No recordings.
 No AI summaries.
 No client management.
 No follow-up tools.
 You're paying Linktree to schedule a Zoom link.

 If you're a creator who wants to sell your time through paid video calls, you need more than a booking widget bolted onto a link-in-bio page.
+(For a broader comparison of all the options, see our guide to the best link-in-bio tools for creators who sell services.)
 Here are the best Linktree alternatives that actually deliver.

 Why Creators Are Looking for Linktree Bookings Alternatives